mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 **Maintenance Bot**
-The maintenance bot has a cylindrical body with two arms ending in complex tool-hands and a small wedge- shaped head turret, and relies on its grav system for mobility.
+The maintenance bot has a cylindrical body with two arms ending in complex tool-hands and a small wedge-shaped head turret, and relies on its grav system for mobility.
 Manufactured by Chiadle, it is the most common general-purpose repair and maintenance robot used in Zhodani space.
 It can be seen at